Sea Glass Mosaic Sailboat

 Have you ever asked yourself, “What am I going to do with all this sea glass?”
 Well, have I got a solution for you.
 Here is all you need to know to create a sea glass mosaic sailboat to display some of your sea glass and showcase some of your favorite beach treasures.

 I have found that working with sea glass to create art serves a purpose for my sea glass and results in a beautiful way to display it as it hangs in the window with the sunlight shining through.
-Those little shards of glass that have been collected along the shoreline can instantly return me to the feeling of calm and peace that being at the beach always brings to me.
+Those little pieces of glass that have been collected along the shoreline can instantly return me to the feeling of calm and peace that being at the beach always brings to me.
 And so it is that handling and sorting sea glass, working on a sea glass mosaic, or looking at the completed mosaics has tremendous power to transport me back to the beach and bring back that “beach feeling” once again.

 As I walk along the beach and look out over the water, seeing the clean crisp edges of a sail can evoke a feeling of adventure and carry me away as I can imagine myself floating upon the top of the water.
 Whenever I see pictures of sailboats, I get that same feeling of calm that comes with being at the beach and dreaming of being carried over the water to far away places.
 I am therefore drawn to creating sailboats with my sea glass.
 It is common for glass to be broken in triangular shapes and so often when I pick up a triangular piece of sea glass on the beach, I imagine it to be the sail of a boat out on the water.